Introduction to algorithm design and analysis. Graph algorithms, greedy algorithms, data structures, dynamic programming, maximum flows.

 Teaching Assistants:

-Lectures: Online (live & recorded) on Tuesday & Thursday at 10am (EDT).
+Lectures: Adams Auditorium on Tuesday & Thursday at 10am (EDT).
+The lecture will be recorded and available on MyCourses.

 Contact: All course-related email should be sent to cs251@cs.mcgill.ca.
 Emails sent to personal addresses will not likely be seen.